The Latest AnyDesk Scams: Is AnyDesk Safe To Download?

 But this level of access and control is equally enticing to cybercriminals.

 If scammers convince you to download AnyDesk and share your unique access code, they can gain remote control of your Apple, Windows, or Android device.
-Once they’re in, they can search for sensitive information to use to steal your identity or manipulate your screen when you log in to your bank account.
+Once a scammer has remote access to your device, they can:

 AnyDesk is not the only remote desktop application that scammers use.
 TeamViewer, RemotePC, and Zoho Assist are all similar platforms and should be treated with equal caution.